mikblack/resbaz-tidy-projects/instructors_notes.md

 _After allowing time, get some attendees to share what they did_

-Ideally a structure that makes sense and follows what is suggested in the [ga-good-practice workshop](https://github.com/GenomicsAotearoa/ga-good-practice)

-Probe for what they included and how they found extra information for metadata - links from the citation in the analysis lead to the paper which leads to NCBI repo.
-Googling the samples in the data file plus NCBI can lead to the original fastq files.
-Can also look for more information in the RNAseq workshop.

 # 4. Think about how you could make this analysis and data shareable (10-15 min discussion)

 - what are some considerations for the code, analysis, and data?

 The overarching consideration is who are other stakeholders/communities that need to be consulted before anything is shared
-- chances are very high that someone else needs to be part of the conversation - especially indigenous communities.
+- does someone else needs to be part of the conversation - especially indigenous communities.

 Code:
 - who wrote the code -> IP considerations